 Just do me a favor and never run the red light.

 Rachel E. Wilson is an author and freelance writer based in New Zealand.
 She has been, variously, administrator at an ESOL non-profit, transcriber for a historian, and technical document controller at a french fry factory.
-She has a keen interest in financial literacy & interior design, and a growing collection of houseplants (pun intended).
+She has a keen interest in financial literacy and design, and a growing collection of houseplants (pun intended).